-Mackay’s Law, officially known as the Removal from Office and Recall Bill – being put forward by Central Scotland MSP Graham Simpson – allows for the dismissal from office of a member if they don’t take part in parliamentary proceedings for more than six months without a valid reason.
+The Removal from Office and Recall Bill – being put forward by Central Scotland MSP Graham Simpson – allows for the dismissal from office of a member if they don’t take part in parliamentary proceedings for more than six months without a valid reason.

 This would bring the Scottish Parliament in line with local authorities who already have this rule in place for councillors.

 The Removal from Office and Recall Bill will focus on three areas: